ash0080/gun.doc.cn/Bounty.md

 ## $10K Reward for HTML

-> Jussi is currently working on this and attempting to claim the bounty, either collaborate or be cautious of conflict.
+ > **Note** Jussi is currently working on this and attempting to claim the bounty, either collaborate or be cautious of conflict.

 Mark is writing a deterministic HTML normalizer/sanitizer and has issued a $10K bounty for it to be finished.